laminas/laminas-db/doc/book/zend.db.sql.md

 ### where(), having():

-The `Zend\Db\Sql\Select` object provides bit of flexibility as it regards to what kind of parameters are acceptable when calling where() or having().
+The `Laminas\Db\Sql\Select` object provides bit of flexibility as it regards to what kind of parameters are acceptable when calling where() or having().
 The method signature is listed as:

 ```php